MainulDip/iOS-study/apps-mixed-uikit-swiftui/Combine-Reactive-Framework-All-About/README.md

 ### Why Combine (Reactive):
 Without reactive, Fetching data from network and updating the UI is more like `lots of callback and nested callback`.
-Using callback, dealing with All `success` and `failure` cases will be difficult.
+Using callback, dealing with All `success` and `failure` cases will be difficult.......

 ```swift
 // Example: Calling only 2 API, dealing with callback become much difficult when codebase grows